cephidstar/learn_public/BigQuery.md

 ![](/assets/images/query_results.png)

-**Step 7.** Modify the statement as shown below and re-run it to retrieve the population for a specific zip code, perhaps your hometown zipcode.
+**Step 7.** Modify the statement as shown below, and re-run it to retrieve the population for a specific zip code, perhaps your hometown zipcode.
 You can copy/paste and overwrite statements into the query pane.

 ~~~